Twilight Imperium New Players

 The following races are the easiest ones for new players to start with.
 Read the summary for each one and decide which sounds like the most fun for you to play.
-Bear in mind when reading these that "Commodities" are for trading with others, "Resources" are for building units and researching, and "Influence" is for voting and gaining extra Command Tokens.
+While reading these, bear in mind that "Commodities" are for trading with others, "Resources" are for building units and researching, and "Influence" is for voting and gaining extra Command Tokens (more actions).

 The Barony of Letnev

 Skilled admirals commanding powerful fleets.
 They start with a potent armada, can have more ships per fleet than any other race, and have multiple ways to reroll attack dice in space combat.
 When they invade a planet, they can "surprise upgrade" one infantry to a mech, making it much easier to win the fight.
-Their home system is rich in Resources, though a bit light on Commodities and Influence; fortunately, they can capture high-Influence planets easily to help offset the latter.
+Their home system is rich in Resources, but light on Influence and Commodities; fortunately, they can easily capture high-Influence planets and have tricks for producing Trade Goods via combat.

 The Emirates of Hacan

 Traders and bankers with a wide reach.
-They can trade with anyone (not just their neighbors), which lets them broker third-party deals (for a fee).
+They can trade with anyone, not just their neighbors, which lets them broker third-party deals (usually for a fee).
 Better, they can trade things others can't: Action Cards and (via mechs) their planets.
 Their home system has weak Resources and Influence, but they have insane access to Commodities (and can eventually spend Trade Goods as votes to offset that low Influence).
-Their starting armada is built for exploration, but they can just buy warships later.
+Their starting armada is built for exploration, but they can certainly buy warships later.

 The Federation of Sol

 Expansionists with great spec-op ground forces.
 Sol gets an extra Command Token each round, which lets them simply do more.
 Their infantry and troop carriers are amazing, especially once upgraded, and they're great at recruiting new infantry (with multiple ways to add them without having to use a Space Dock).
-Their starting armada focuses on carriers and infantry, perfect for expanding and easy to add warships to later.
-Their home world has great Commodities and Resource and decent Influence.
+Their starting armada focuses on carriers and infantry, perfect for expansion; they can easily add warships later.
+Their home world has great Commodities and Resources and decent Influence.

 The Universities of Jol-Nar

 Peaceful masters of technology.
-They start with more tech, and have an easier time unlocking more of it, than any other player.
-They start with a strong home system (great Commodities and Influence, decent Resources) and a well-balanced armada.
-However, this is balanced by a penalty to all combat rolls, which makes any fight they're in an uphill struggle.
+They start with the most tech and can unlock new techs more easily than any other player.
+They have a strong home system (great Commodities and Influence, decent Resources) and a well-balanced armada.
+However, that armada is hindered by a penalty to all combat rolls, which makes any fight they're in an uphill struggle.
 Their flagship and mechs can help offset this penalty, but Jol-Nar must usually negotiate to avoid being bullied (or outright invaded).

 The Xxcha Kingdom

 Respected diplomats, negotiators, and politicians.
-Xxcha can annex unclaimed planets via Diplomacy alone (no invasion needed), can veto an Agenda if they don't like it, and can research unique tech letting them counter invasions or Action Cards.
+Xxcha can annex unclaimed planets via Diplomacy alone (no invasion needed), can veto an Agenda if they don't like it, and can research unique tech letting them counter space incursions and/or Action Cards.
 Their home system has great Commodities and decent Resources and Influence, and they can let any planet be used twice (doubling up its Resources or Influence).
 Their armada is defensive; add a few mechs and you can shoot down incoming ships.

 Return to Twilight Imperium